Breadcrumbs

 A Breadcrumbs component consists of multiple elements that together provide clear navigation cues:

-- Separators – Visual elements (slashes) placed between Breadcrumb items.
+- Separators – visual elements (slashes) placed between Breadcrumb items.
 They help the user distinguish individual items at a glance.
 They are not clickable.

 Behavior